onyx-blackbird/vue-ddder/README.md

 ## Roadmap
 This version is still a beta and may have a few bugs.
 The goal is to add additional features over time.

+### Glossary Screen
+- add a dedicated screen to edit the notes in a table view

 ### UML Screen
-- A second screen where the actual models can be defined in an UML like manner.
+- Additional screen where the actual models can be defined in an UML like manner.
 - Allow to annotate arrows.